What To Do In Japan

 Day 7: Return to Tokyo / Departure

-Unique Things to Do
+Unique Things to Do in Japan

 Watch Early-Morning Sumo Practice